Pregnancy can be a time of joy, excitement, and anticipation, but most definitely it is a time of change.

 Following delivery, the focus shifts to healing the pelvic floor.
 Learning how to correctly identify and contract the pelvic floor prior to, or soon after, delivery can have positive effects in the early stages of healing.
 Even if you have had some tearing or an episiotomy, early contraction of the pelvic floor promotes quicker healing.
 It can also relieve congestion of the area and help alleviate tailbone pain.
 Most importantly, early return to exercise of the pelvic floor can reduce the risk of both urinary and fecal incontinence for years to come.

 Pregnancy and childbirth is a magical time!
 Don’t let your aches and pains get in the way.
 See a local physical therapist and find out what he or she can do to help you.
+Check out our physical therapy guide to pregnancy.

 Start your pregnancy journey with the help of a physical therapist.